He slowly unrolled the snakeskin and kept going as he walked past me still unrolling the scaly leather. It was massive to my five-year-old eyes.

 Cacá (note the accent, emphasis on the second syllable) grew up on the waters of the Amazon and lives here now with his wife and young son.
 He has visited as far as Manaus but said that he prefers the Jungle.

 “It is too dangerous in Manaus, too many drugs and fighting with guns,” he told me one afternoon as he bathed his eight-month-old son in a small tub under an outdoor shower on the deck.
-The cities here in Brazil do have their dangers and many locals have warned us about safety when traveling through Brazil.
+The cities here in Brazil have their dangers and many locals have warned us about safety when traveling through Brazil.

-“This is a good place to raise children,” he said, referring to the jungle, “it is peaceful here and much safer.”
+“This is a good place to raise children,” he said, referring to the jungle.
+“It is peaceful here and much safer.”

 I thought about the story he just told us of his friend who lost his finger to a piranha in the river, but I knew what he meant.